abisek/mocha17-dev/README.md

 # mocha17-dev
-A repository for my projects, created and first edited on 05/28/2015
+A repository for my projects.

 # JorSay
 With this app, user's phone would read notifications aloud (hence the name - JorSay) when user signals it to, by shaking her (well, Android Wear - wearing) wrist.